Michael Minchew, Fire Chief

 The Bay Minette Fire Department purchased 45 self-contained breathing apparatuses through an Assistance to Firefighters Grant funded by the US Department of Homeland Security.
 Firefighters use these devices to enter burning buildings that would be immediately dangerous to life and health.

 Bay Minette Fire Department continues to seek grant funding from various sources and has received a number of Assistance to Firefighters Grants to purchase firefighting equipment.
-The department is poised to take possession of a new ladder truck (set to arrive Mach 2016) that was purchased with grant funds.
+The department took possession of a new ladder truck in March 2016 that was purchased with grant funds.

 Volunteer Fire Departments